nostrband/nostrlogin.org/README.md

 For native apps, checkout [awesome-nostr](https://github.com/aljazceru/awesome-nostr) or just run a github search for `nostr` + your language.
 Thousands of tools are already out there, you'll certainly find something useful for your particular needs.

+## Still have questions?

+Submit an [issue](https://github.com/nostrband/nostrlogin.org/issues) for this page, we will do our best to figure things out for you.